Albert Nađ: Post-playing career

 In December 2009, Nađ was named as the sports coordinator at his parent club Partizan.
 He was also responsible for the club's transfer windows between 2010 and 2012.
 In May 2013, Nađ was officially appointed as sporting director of Partizan.
 He left the position at the end of his contract in May 2014.

 In early 2017, Nađ became sporting director of Serbian League Belgrade side Rakovica while simultaneously taking over the managerial role at the club.

 In August 2019, Nađ returned to Partizan and joined Savo Milošević's staff as an assistant.
 He performed the role for less than three months, before replacing Žarko Lazetić as manager of their affiliated club Teleoptik.

 In August 2022, he once again became the assistant coach of FK Partizan as Gordan Petrić became head coach.
 He remained in this position until 29 April 2024 when, with five matches left before the end of the 2023–24 season, he was appointed as head coach of Partizan, replacing the outgoing Igor Duljaj.
 He was sacked on 7 June 2024.

+He was appointed manager of FAP in March 2026.